It is a cell that contains two sets of chromosomes, which is double the number of haploid chromosomes.

 The somatic cells in your body are diploid.
 Somatic cells include all types of cells in the body, except gametes or sex cells.

 Gametes are haploid cells.
 During sexual reproduction, gametes (sperm and ovules) fuse in fertilization to form a diploid zygote.
 The zygote develops in a diploid organism.

 Sex cells or gametes contain haploid cells, which means that these cells have a set of chromosomes, that is, 23 chromosomes.
 There are only 23 chromosomes in the human egg and 23 chromosomes in the human sperm.

 The diploid cells have two homologous copies of each chromosome inherited from the mother and the father.
-All mammals are organisms of this type, with the exception of some species.
+All mammals are organisms of this type, except some species.

-There are 46 chromosomes in human diploid cells and human haploid cells have 23 chromosomes.
-The diploid cells are indicated by 2n = 2x and the haploid cells are indicated by n, where n = number of chromosomes and x = number of monoploids.
+There are 46 chromosomes in human diploid cells, and human haploid cells have 23 chromosomes.
+The diploid cells are indicated by 2n = 2x, and the haploid cells are characterized by n, where n = number of chromosomes and x = number of monoploids.

-The diploid number of a cell is the number of chromosomes in the nucleus of the cell.
+The diploid number of a cell is the number of chromosomes in the cell’s nucleus.
 This number is commonly abbreviated as 2n, where n represents the number of chromosomes.
 For humans, this equation would be 2n = 46.
-Humans have 2 sets of 23 chromosomes for a total of 46 chromosomes:
+Humans have two sets of 23 chromosomes for a total of 46 chromosomes:

 - Autosomal chromosomes (non-sexual chromosomes): 22 series of 2.

 The diploid cells reproduce by the process of mitosis.
 In mitosis, a cell makes an identical copy of itself, allowing its DNA to replicate and distribute equally between two daughter cells.